Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 # Internals

-To remove the shell there is two security screw at the bottom of the radio behind the battery a small allen key will actully work to unscrew them. then there is a couple of clips holding the cover on using a set of tweasers it was possible to pull the cover off the back revealing the internals.
+Removing the shell there are two security screws at the bottom of the radio behind the battery.
+Using a small allen key will loosten the screws if you do not have the correct tool.
+Finally There is a couple of clips holding the cover on using a set of tweasers it was possible to pull the cover off the back revealing the internals.

 ![](internals.jpg)